 - As before, a very sustainable site and a strong focus on quality, space and environmental performance.

-- Outside the Air quality Management Area and with a full air quality survey undertaken and appropriate counter measures designed.
+- Outside the Air quality Management Area and with a full air quality survey undertaken.

 - Partnered with Connect Housing.